LeonsMetanoia/Tampa-Restaurant-Review-Analysis-Yelp-Dataset-/README.md

 </p>

 My name is **Immanuel Leon Salomo**, and I’m currently a **Data Scientist Intern** at an ICT (Information and Communication Technology) company, **PLN Icon Plus**.
-In my role, I primarily work with historical customer and company asset data related to **fixed broadband services** and other infrastructure.
+In this role, I primarily work with historical customer and infrastructure-related data, particularly focusing on **PLN and Icon Plus services**, including **Iconnet**, a fixed broadband (Wi-Fi) service.
+The projects often involve analyzing data from existing customers and company assets to support better service delivery and operational insights.

 I'm actively building a strong portfolio to prepare myself for a full-time career in data science.
 I’m especially passionate about using data to solve real-world problems and uncover insights that lead to smarter and more strategic business decisions.